 I am a regular speaker and reader (from my creative writing) at national and international venues in Britain, Europe and America.
 Recent engagements have included: the University of Verona; the Sorbonne; The World Shakespeare Congress in Prague; the Shakespeare Association of America; the University of Sydney; a plenary at the Australasian Universities Language and Literature Association conference in Auckland, New Zealand; one of the UCD / Abbey Theatre Shakespeare lectures in Dublin; the Kingston Shakespeare Seminar at the Rose Theatre, and others.

 My creative and cultural engagement activities continue with Redcrosse and beyond.
-I sit on the University Cultural Engagement Committee, and the RSC's Committee for the Shakespeare anniversary in 2016, for which I will co-author a new Shakespeare Ode and a new liturgy based on A Midsummer Night’s Dream.
+I sit on the University Cultural Engagement Committee, and the RSC's Committee for the Shakespeare anniversary in 2016.
 I wrote a new poem for the celebrated choir Ex Cathedra's Candlelight concerts in Birmingham, London and elsewhere.
-I was an academic consultant for the recent RSC productions of The Taming of the Shrew and The Winter’s Tale.
+I was an academic consultant for Lucy Bailey's recent RSC productions of The Taming of the Shrew and The Winter’s Tale, as well as for her celebrated King Lear in Bath.

 The Demonic: Literature and Experience (Routledge, 2012)